ASCOMInitiative/alpyca/docs/source/index.rst

         **Start Here:** :doc:`introduction`

     ..
 Note::
-        This is version 2.0.2, the first production release.
+        This is version 2.0.3, the second production release.
 For release notes see `the CHANGES document <https://github.com/ASCOMInitiative/alpyca/blob/master/CHANGES.rst>`_
         on the `Alpyca GitHub repository <https://github.com/ASCOMInitiative/alpyca>`_.